Teaching in Remote Learning Environments (TRLE) Initiative

 Shaping a Shared Understanding of SEL

-Social emotional learning (SEL) is a movement that has a long history rooted in multiple disciplines and is now being recognized as a critical ingredient for student success in school, work and life.
+Social emotional learning (SEL) is a movement that has a long history and is now being recognized as a critical ingredient for student success in school, work and life.
 Integrating SEL may teach students skills that will help them personally and academically.
-In this session, we'll explore the history of social emotional learning and its core competencies, reflect on the assumptions and misconceptions associated with SEL and examine how educators can implement SEL
+In this session, we'll explore the history of social emotional learning and its core competencies, reflect on the assumptions and misconceptions associated with SEL and examine how educators can implement SEL in culturally responsive ways.

 SEL - Session 2